+Lloyd Ave.
+Culvert Lining

 The Township has worked with DuPage County Stormwater Management to resolve drainage issues in the southeast section of the Township.
-The Township also works closely with the school districts throughout our Township and addresses their concerns as needed.
-The DuPage County Sheriff's Office works closely with the Township to keep our streets safe for all who use them and responds to the Township's need® in a most efficient way.
+We also work closely with the school districts throughout our Township to addresses their concerns as needed.
+The DuPage County Sheriff's Office works closely with the Township to keep our streets safe for all who use them and responds to the resident's needs as efficiently as possible.

+10

+Garbage Cans

+When placing refuse and recycling carts outside for collection, please place them in the parkway, at the curb, or on the corners of the driveway apron rather than in the street.
+This helps keep the street clear for drivers, mail delivery, and snowplows.